Produce 101: Herbs

 The USDA only has a grade for one herb, and it’s the common curly parsley… none of the other herbs have a USDA spec or grade.

 If there is no grade, how do you know if an herb is good?
 Well, it’s in your hands.
 You want your herb to be a bright, vibrant color, you want the leaves to have a lot of body.
 Take a leaf and crush it between the palms of your hand and smell… it should really jump out with the aromatic qualities.
-The longer the plant is allowed to grow, the more essential oils that develop, and in the end that’s what gives your dishes that pop and that that flavor that we’re looking for.
+The longer the plant is allowed to grow, the more essential oils that develop, and in the end that’s what gives your dishes that pop and that flavor that we’re looking for.

-Recommended Storage
+Recommended Storage of Fresh Herbs

-The recommended optimum storage temperature is 32° – 40°F. Keep them covered, they are susceptible to wilting when allowed to dehydrate.
+The recommended optimum storage temperature is 32° – 40°F. Keep them covered, as they are susceptible to wilting when allowed to dehydrate.

 With the exception of oregano and basil, we recommend you store all herbs in the coldest part of your cooler, which is usually the back or near the fan.
 For basil, we recommend you store them in the front of your cooler near the door, and oregano does better in the middle of your cooler.
 For both of these, if kept too cold, the leaves will turn dark.
 The temperature fluctuates from the front to the back of the cooler due to the location of the cooling unit and frequency of the door being opened.
 Download our PDF for more cooler storage hints to prolong the shelf life of your produce.